 Career promotion involves AEDF’s efforts to spread the word about The Foundation’s resources.
 The newest method of career promotion, AEDF’s Journey of a Certified AEDF Technician video showcases all of the Foundation’s currently available resources.
 This year alone, The AED Foundation has released several e-learning opportunities targeted towards high school students that supplement industry education, including the Construction Career Aptitude Test and Stackable Credentials Programs.
 Career promotion helps to inform AED dealer members, students, schools and parents about the Foundation’s available opportunities to get students on track to enter a rewarding career in the equipment industry.

 The Foundation’s professional education includes the online resources that AEDF offers industry professionals seeking resources to meet their career goals.
 These involve the Foundation’s Certified Manager Program, webinars and seminars.
 Vision 2025’s goals surrounding professional education comprise of certifying 500 managers.
 Contributions to The AED Foundation’s Annual Campaign make providing these resources possible and help aspiring industry leaders to move forward.

 In addition to these resources, the Foundation diligently conducts industry research to optimize the benefits it can provide.
 This research includes the Technician Shortage Research Report, which showcases how the skills gap affects the industry financially.

 The Foundation would like to thank its board members for their support and leadership and all donors who help to make AEDF’s goals possible for the industry.
 To donate to The AED Foundation’s Annual Campaign, visit bit.ly/2020aedfcampaign.
-For more information about The AED Foundation’s Annual Campaign, please contact AEDF’s associate director of development and workforce, Martin McCormack, at email@example.com.
+For more information about The AED Foundation’s Annual Campaign, please contact AEDF’s associate director of development and workforce, Jena Hencin, at firstname.lastname@example.org.